perlindgren/syncrim/README.md

 A graphical simulator for synchronous circuits written in Rust based on the [vizia](https://github.com/vizia/vizia) framework.
 The long term goal is to simulate models of modern embedded processors, giving the user control over - and insight in - the inner workings of a CPU without the need for traditional RTL waveform simulations which are hard to interpret.
 Other use cases stretch exploratory research of synchronous circuits, hardware software co-design etc.

-`SyncRim` is heavily inspired by an in-house [SyncSim](https://syncsim.sourceforge.net/) development at Luleå University of Technology.
-SyncSim has been successfully used in teaching Micro-computer Engineering at LTU for almost two decades, but it starts to show its age. `SyncRim` a Rust implementation of `SyncSim` is tempting :)
+`SyncRim` is heavily inspired by the Java based in-house [SyncSim](https://syncsim.sourceforge.net/) development at Luleå University of Technology (LTU).
+SyncSim has been (and still is) used in teaching Micro-computer Engineering at LTU for almost two decades, but it starts to show its age. `SyncRim` a Rust implementation of `SyncSim` is tempting :)

+---
 ## Dependencies

 For faster builds under Linux, we depend on `clang` and `mold` being installed.
 You may disable the alternate linking in `.cargo/config.toml`, if you want to stick with `lld` comment out the linker configuration.

+For visualization of the underlying simulation model install [graphviz](https://graphviz.org/).

+---
+## Running examples

 To test `SyncRim` run: